darrenleeweber/aws-ops/README.md

 # Capistrano Namespaces and Services Available

 See `bundle exec cap -T` for a complete listing.
+Additional README docs might be added to `lib/{service}/README.md`.

  - `ops:aws`
  - `hdfs`